 Housing contracts start the Thursday before the first day of classes.

 When traveling outside of the USA you will need to have your immigration document signed by a Designated School Official (DSO) in the International Education Services.
 If you do not get the required signature and you are already home, you will need to send us your immigration document for signature and then we can send it back to you by regular US mail (can take up to 4-6 weeks) or If you would like them sent by express mail, please go to https://study.eshipglobal.com/ and create an account and pay for the shipping.
 Detailed instructions on Eship here.

 Please be sure to check your visa status.
 If you have an expired visa, and you leave the US, you will be required to apply for a new visa before you can re-enter the US.

 Northern Michigan University offers you the opportunity to receive or ship your documents through a safe, quick and dependable delivery service.
 If you need your documents quicker, we use an express mailing service that will allow you to receive the documents through DHL or FedEx in three to five days.
 Requesting your documents through express mail is at your expense, and your credit card (Visa, Mastercard or Discover cards only) will be charged upon requesting the service.
 To request express mailing of your documents, go to the University Express Mail Services website.

 Before you can apply for a social security number you must have a job offer.
 Your supervisor will need to complete a Social Security letter (J1 or F1) for the Social Security Office.
 Please bring this letter to the International Programs Office (IPO) so the bottom portion can be completed.
 While at the IPO you will receive the social security application along with the following instructions:

-What to bring to the Social Security Office (300 South Front Street)
+What to bring to the Social Security Office (300 South Front Street in Marquette, MI)

-- Social Security Application – obtain this form at the International Education Services Office
+- Social Security Application – obtain this form at the International Programs Office

 - Letter from your supervisor and a DSO - J1 or F1